naxareth/vector-system/README.md

 ***
-# VECTOR: Decentralized Credential Verification & Predictive Career Analytics
+# VECTOR: A Decentralized Micro-Credentialing System with Predictive Career Analytics and Skill Decay Detection

 **VECTOR** transforms static academic records into a dynamic, market-aware career engine.
 It tackles credential fraud and the skills gap by issuing blockchain-verified micro-credentials and providing AI-powered career insights.